How Long Should a Sermon Be? Surprising Answers

 Some factors that affect sermon length are logistical.

 For example, how many services do you have on the weekend, and how close together are the start times?
 You need to end your service with adequate time for everyone to exit the building, children’s classrooms, and parking lot.
 This ensures a smooth transition for your volunteers and the people arriving for the next service.
+For example, you probably need an hour or more between a Sunday morning and Sunday afternoon service in order to transition smoothly.

 Another factor is what components are included in your service.
 The sermon is a vital part of the worship experience, but other elements, such as worship, are also powerful.
 You need to allow time for people to process their personal experiences with the Lord and each other.